saikrishanthpm/reduce50coron/README.md

 # reduce50coron

-compile into a singularity container:
+To compile into a singularity container:
 `sudo singularity build 50coron setup.def > build.log`

+to interact with the built container: `singularity shell 50coron `